yusuf-s-ahmed/yusuf-s-ahmed/README.md

 I’m a 2nd year Computer Science student at City, University of London, interested in Technology.

-- Working as a Research Analyst at a student-led organisation and a Student Ambassador at City, University of London.
+- Research Analyst at a student-led organisation and Student Ambassador at City, University of London.

-- Currently a Software Developer Intern at an Al research and development firm based in the US.
+- Software Developer Intern at an AI deep-tech company based in the US.

+- Coding Teaching Assistant for an educational, community interest company.

 <h4 align="left">Open-Source Projects</h4>